salilab/metamodeling/scripts/README.md

 `metabolism_prior.m`

 ## To run the metamodel for the incretin effects (Fig. 3):
-`metamodel_normal_GLP1.m`  - metamodel of nomal subjects after a meal, with different GLP1 concentrations.
+`metamodel_normal_GLP1.m`  - metamodel of normal subjects after a meal, with different GLP1 concentrations.
 `metamodel_normal_incretin.m` -metamodel of nomal subjects after a meal, with different incretin concentrations.